News & Stories

 Seniors—who are at the greatest risk of COVID-19—need to stay home.
 Family, friends and neighbors who once stopped by can’t do that now.
 Seniors often don’t have the technology to participate in virtual calls.
 Many don’t drive, so they can’t participate in drive-by parades.
 Many are isolated, and many are anxious.

 We know from research that when people engage in meaningful, productive activities with others, it boosts their mood, gives them a sense of purpose, and they tend to live longer.
 These activities seem to help maintain their well-being and may improve their cognitive function.

 We want to do all we can to ward off depression and other risks associated with social isolation.
 While CICOA care managers regularly check on clients, they can’t call 11,000 clients weekly.
-Our telephone reassurance volunteers are helping to bridge the gap.
+Our Senior Buddies volunteers are helping to bridge the gap.
 While they make the friendly calls, they also are watching out for those who are feeling down or sounding anxious.
 Volunteers report concerns, so that care managers can take immediate action when needed.

 “The misery and suffering caused by chronic loneliness are very real and warrant attention,” said Stephanie Cacioppo, assistant professor of psychiatry and behavioral neuroscience at the University of Chicago and director of the university’s NIA-supported Brain Dynamics Laboratory.
 “As a social species, we are accountable to help our lonely children, parents, neighbors, and even strangers in the same way we would treat ourselves.
 Treating loneliness is our collective responsibility.”